 1 – Recorded Irish History Starts With Patrick

 Before being grossly inflated to within an inch of his hagiographical life by early medieval authors, the man we call ‘Patrick’ was an actual historical person.
 He lived sometime in the late 4th/early 5thC AD.
 Copies of two documents written by him survive.
-They are the earliest known texts known to have been written within Ireland.
-As such, recorded Irish ‘history’ (the study of the written word) starts with Patrick.
+They are the earliest surviving texts known to have been written within Ireland.
+As such, recorded insular Irish ‘history’ (the study of the written word) starts with Patrick.
 There’s absolutely nothing earlier.
 Nor indeed, anything after him, for more than a century.
 The very fact that his writings managed to survive at all is pretty feckin’ amazing.

 2 – Growing Up, Patrick Was A Spoiled Little Shit

 St. Patrick didn’t call himself ‘Patrick’.
 Or ‘Saint’.
 He identified himself as ‘Patricius‘.
 His father was both a deacon and a type of Roman Town Councillor.
 His grandfather was a priest.
 His family’s villa estate had servants.
-In modern day parlance, Patrick was a totally spoiled little shit.
+In modern day parlance, Patrick was a spoiled little shit.
 With a maid.
 Despite the families ecclesiastical connections, he didn’t have a very religious upbringing at all.
 He says himself that he didn’t pay much attention to priests in general.
 Too busy gallivanting and drinking Frappuccinos probably.
 There’s a good chance his father only took on the role of ecclesiastical deacon in order to help mitigate the families imperial tax liabilities.
 ‘Tax avoidance, your honour.
 Not evasion.
 That money was just resting in my account’.

 3 – Rude Britannia